basnijholt/nijho.lt/content/post/using-llms/index.md

 ## My Current Setup

-Today, I maintain access to multiple top-tier models through Librechat's interface and OpenRouter.ai's API.
+Today, I maintain access to multiple top-tier models through LibreChat's interface and OpenRouter.ai's API.
 This gives me flexibility to choose the right model for specific tasks while enjoying a responsive, feature-rich environment without unnecessary subscription costs.

 For fellow self-hosters and developers looking to optimize their LLM workflow, I highly recommend this combination, especially if you're currently using web interfaces or struggling with OpenWebUI's performance.